-The group was established in 2016 and current research focus is in new solutions based on sensor networks, human-building interaction and intelligent control strategies of building systems.
-Research in conducted in close co-operation with companies and associations in the field.
+The group was established in 2016 and current research areas are semantics for building systems, user centricity in smart buildings, advanced control systems and smart building rating systems.
+Research is conducted in close co-operation with companies and associations in the field.

 - A State-of-the-art review and expert interviews of open communication interfaces and semantic data models of building systems

 - Open workshop for studying communication interface possibilities